 % of staff trained in Equality and Diversity to ensure that we are inclusive of and effectively meeting the needs of the individual needs of children and families within the borough

 Availability of alternative delivery methods to support continued professional development i.e. virtual courses, briefings, networking

-Implementation of more efficient interfaces using digital means i.e. system development enabling better data sharing created over the last 5 years
+Implementation of more efficient interfaces using digital means i.e. system development enabling better data sharing unemployment